theofficialadministration/scratletics/README.md

 <b>Scratletics is a Math Game Which was developed in Scratch.<b>
-This Game has a Online Version which is located here: https://theofficialadministration.github.io/scratletics And it has a Windows x64 Edition: https://github.com/theofficialadministration/scratletics/releases/tag/Scratletics The MacOS edition will come out soon.
+This Game has a Online Version which is located here: https://theofficialadministration.github.io/scratletics And it has a Windows x64 Edition and MacOS edition Which is here: https://github.com/theofficialadministration/scratletics/releases/tag/Scratletics